Ethorbit/nzc-docker/README.md

 ## Optimizing
 Everything runs on a single machine, so edit: `.limits.env`

-**Warning: if Docker is installed on a partition, you need to set the DISK manually or containers can't start/stop**
+**Warning: if Docker stores volumes on a partition, you need to set the DISK manually or containers can't start/stop**

 IO limits are applied only to the disk device set by `DISK`.
 This is because all IO heavy operations take place in volumes, and there is (or should only be) one disk for volumes.